pro7tech/sveltekit-blog-app/README.md

 - **SvelteKit:** A top framework for developer retention in the 2021 and 2022 State of JS Survey ([Source](https://2022.stateofjs.com/en-US/libraries/rendering-frameworks/))
 - **Tailwind:** Consistently the most popular CSS Framework in the annual State of CSS Survey ([Source](https://2022.stateofcss.com/en-US/css-frameworks/))
-- **EdgeDb:** Open Source Database with 10 Years of Development providing the best of both worlds between SQL and an ORM ([Source](https://www.edgedb.com/blog/a-solution-to-the-sql-vs-orm-dilemma))
+- **EdgeDB:** Open Source Database with 10 Years of Development providing the best of both worlds between SQL and an ORM ([Source](https://www.edgedb.com/blog/a-solution-to-the-sql-vs-orm-dilemma))

 ## Features
 - **Simplicity:** Minimizes 3rd party dependencies in favor of using the platform to keep things simple